Zoom vs Slack – Which is Best for Your Business in 2023?

 Slack sets itself apart from the crowd by being one of the most flexible software solutions.
 There are hundreds of Slack integrations available.
 You can even integrate Slack with Zoom!

 Zoom is an ideal alternative to glitchy and complex video software.
 The service offers plenty of features for high-quality meetings.
 You can set up video conferences with virtual backgrounds, host webinars, and create breakout rooms.

 Zoom’s audio transcript feature turns audio into text for easier discoverability.
-Zoom also offers Zoom Chat for messaging, and Zoom Phone for telephony.
+Zoom also offers Zoom Team Chat for messaging, and Zoom Phone for telephony.
 With plenty of flexible integrations, you can also combine your favorite tools with Zoom.